urquia22/Interfacing-Pinguino-Matplotlib/README.md

  1) Pinguino board pic18f4550 connected via usb to pc.
  2) Open the terminal.
  3) Placed in the folder where your AnalogReadSerialMatplotlib.py file is located. execute $ cd /home/usuario/Descargas.
- 4) As administrator execute # python AnalogReadSerialMatplotlib.py and will open the sale with the real-time graph
+ 4) As administrator execute # python AnalogReadSerialMatplotlib.py and will open the sale with the real-time graph.